 The applicant will be responsible for the security of the public realm site being hired to the satisfaction of Place Management NSW and required by law.
 The cost of these services will be at the organiser's expense.

 An event may require a Security Management Plan to be prepared and discussed with Place Management NSW prior to the event.
-Security will be required for overnight protection of specific property, crowd management or general event presence.
+Security will be required for overnight protection of specific property, crowd management, licensing / responsible service of alcohol or general event presence.